rogue-hack-lab/translux/README.md

 Code related to our TransLux Datawall LED display

-Active development is in the arduinolux directory; currently there is a Leonardo board installed in the sign as it's permanent brain, and connected to lab.roguehacklab.com via USB.
+Active development is in the arduinolux/src directory; currently there is a Leonardo board installed in the sign as it's permanent brain.

 Arduino based development is using the 'ino tools' suite to do command line builds rather than the arduino IDE.

-Unfortunately, ino tools and the arduino IDE require different naming conventions / directory structures for source files.
-So if you want to try it out with the IDE, you have to copy the arduinolux/src/arduinolux.ino file into a sketch first.
+Ino tools and the arduino IDE require different naming conventions and directory structures for source files.
+If you want to try it out with the Arduino IDE, open the arduinolux/src/arduinolux.ino file from the IDE.

 REQUIREMENTS:
 -------------